intuition-dev/intuDocs/managers/slides.md

 ---
 ### Our Approach
-- We leverage the ==**increasing automation**== and low-code/high-productivity tools to help us develop faster and with less error-prone processes
+- We leverage the ==**increasing automation**== and low-code/high-productivity tools to help us develop faster and with less error-prone processes.

 - This leads naturally to cheaper development costs as we are able to compress the time it takes from building a prototype and launching a final product.
 All ==**without impacting negatively the quality**==.